charlessxav/aws-developer-journey/week2-functions-files-json/README.md

 - Add new AWS services to your learning list
 - Generate summaries using f-strings
 - Use parameters and modules for organized, reusable code
-- Save and load progress from text files (file I/O)
+- Save/load progress from text or JSON files

-**Concepts Used:**
-- Variables, strings, booleans, lists
-- f-strings for formatting
-- Functions with positional, keyword, and default arguments
-- Python modules for clean structure
-- File read/write operations

 **Why it’s Valuable:**
-This project is portfolio-ready, demonstrating Python fundamentals and code organization for AWS-related automation tasks.
+This project is portfolio-ready, demonstrating Python fundamentals and AWS-related automation.

 ---